azral1962/min-book/src/lib.typ

  *
  * :note:
  *
- * Adds end notes to the book.
-End notes are more common than footnotes in books,
+ * Adds an end note, an alternative for footnotes but placed inside of the page
- * and while footnotes appear at the footer of the current page, end notes appears
+ * instead of its margins.
+End notes appear at its own page at the end of the
- * at its own page at the end of the current section, right before the next heading.
+ * current section, right before the next heading.
 **/
 #let note(
   numbering-style: auto,
   /** <- auto | array | string
-    * Defines a custom note numbering from this note onwards; can be a standard
+    * Custom note numbering — a standard numbering (`string`) or a #univ("numbly")
-    * numbering string, or a #univ("numbly") numbering array. **/
+    * numbering (`array`). **/
   content,
   /** <- content <required>
     * The content of the end note. **/